njben/AzureBlueprintAnalytics/Overview.md

 To learn more about using the security features of Azure SQL Database, see the [Contoso Clinic Demo Application](https://github.com/Microsoft/azure-sql-security-sample) sample.
 ### Security
 **Secrets Management**: The solution uses [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) for the management of keys and secrets.
 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.

-**Malware Protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.

-**Patch Management**: Windows virtual machines deployed as part of this reference architecture are configured by default to receive automatic updates from Windows Update Service.
-This solution also includes the OMS [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.

 ## Guidance and Recommendations